alankrantas/raspberrypi-pico-micropython-cookbook/dht/README.md

 The 3-pin DHT11 and DHT22 modules don't have NC pin and usually has a built-in resistor to pull up the DATA pin.

+You can change the data pin to any of the GPIOs.

 ## Test Code

 ```python